jasonmacduffie/isles-of-maga/breach.md

 Each character starts with 1 in each skill, plus a choice of 5 skills to start with 2 instead.
 Upon gaining an Experience Point, a character must increase 1 point in 1 skill.
 Skills range from 1 to 10, with a value of 4 for a trained but average professional.

+- **Alchemy** is a measure of knowledge about the properties of matter.
+This is a crafting ability allowing the character to make poisons and potions.
+- **Defense** is a measure of skill in dodging and blocking.
+- **Enchanting** is a measure of knowledge about magical artifacts.
+This is a crafting ability allowing the character to imbue items with magical effects.
+- **Melee** is a measure of skill in fighting with a melee weapon.
+- **Ranged** is a measure of skill in using a bow and arrow.
+- **Smithing** is a measure of skill in working on leather and metal.
+This is a crafting ability allowing the character to create weapons and armor.
+- **Spells** is a measure of skill in casting spells.
+- **Unarmed** is a measure of skill in fighting with bare hands.